 In-Kind Repair and / or Replacement: In-kind replacement of landscape design features is a treatment approach identified in the Design Guidelines.
 In-kind replacement of historic materials should be consistent with the Design Guidelines and design considerations identified for the element.
 It may not be possible to source plant, materials that exactly match the historic species or material.
 Further, there also may be species or historic placements that are not appropriate to maintain or simulate in the modern era.
-Additional guidance is contained in the Secretary of the Interior's Guidelines for Rehabilitating Historic Buildings.
+Additional guidance is contained in the Secretary of the Interior's Guidelines for Rehabilitating Historic Buildings and the Secretary of the Interior's Guidelines for the Treatment of Cultural Landscapes.
 State Historic Preservation Offices (SHPO) may also have guidelines regarding historic plant species.
 Detailed guidance on in-kind repair and replacement of historic materials has been developed by the National Park Service in their Preservation Briefs series.
 Preservation Brief 36 Protecting Cultural Landscapes - Planning, Treatment and Management of Historic Landscapes particularly may be relevant to landscape and feature projects.